 If you own the product, then the simplest advice is: keep the product great.
 You should use marketing to reach a wider audience but if it’s no good – it might not be a sustainable business.

-Most digital marketers, however, depend on third party offers.
+Most affiliate marketers, however, depend on third party offers.
 Where should you look for them?
 Affiliate networks are often the first choice for most beginners.
 You can choose from plenty of verticals and offers within them to find the best for you.
 Also, why not go directly to the offer owners?
 A good example of this direct approach would be our Referral Program.

 For beginners, it’s best to stick with just one vertical.
 If you have some experience with, for example, health & beauty products – you’ve found your niche.
 Once you have your niche, you can reach out to more specialized affiliate networks that have offers from a narrow selection of verticals.